carpentries-incubator/python_packaging/episodes/05-publishing.Rmd

 ```

 When adding deprecations to our code, we should update the minor version, and include
-them in our changelog (discussed later).
-When we follow through on our deprecations and
+them in our changelog.
+When we follow through on our deprecations and remove features,
-remove features, this should also be clearly stated in the changelog of our major
+this should also be clearly stated in the changelog of our major release.
-release.

-### Advanced Versioning
+### Extra: Advanced Versioning

 :::::::::::::::::::::::::::: instructor